satra/NiPyPe-Paper/nipype_paper.rst

 features of this software.

 |image0|Figure architecture\_overview.
 Architecture overview of the
-NiPyPe framework.
+NiPyPE framework.
 Interfaces are wrapped with Nodes or MapNodes and connected together within a Workflows.
 Workflows themselves can act as a Node inside another Workflows supporting encapsulation desing pattern.
 Dependency graph is transformed before executing by the engine component.
 Execution is performed by one of the plugins.
-Currently NiPyPe supports serial and parallel (both local multithreading and cluster) execution.
+Currently NiPyPE supports serial and parallel (both local multithreading and cluster) execution.

 Interfaces